NFL GameDay 97

-NFL GameDay '97 is the second video game in the NFL GameDay series.
-It was released on November 30, 1996 on the PlayStation by Sony Interactive Studios America, and like its predecessor was a major critical and commercial success.
-On the cover is Daryl Johnston.
+NFL GameDay '97 is a 1996 American football video game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the PlayStation.
+It is the second installment of the NFL GameDay series and was only released in North America.
+Daryl Johnston is featured on the cover.

 Gameplay

 Gameday 97 includes new options & features like season-ending injuries, a full-fledged draft, more statistics, and the ability to create players.
 It features all 30 NFL teams (1,500 NFLPA players) and modeled stadiums, including real NFL uniforms with real logos and numbers.

 Development

 Motion capture was again used, with Tim Brown being the motion capture actor.
 In order to avoid a common complaint against competitor Madden NFL - that the A.I. can consistently be beaten with a specific play - the developers hired a full-time game tester whose job was specifically to find such plays and report them so that a counter could be developed.